CaioNegreiros/Caneta/README.md

 --How To Use cus_type()

-like len() its a python line function, shows the type similar how python does
+like len() its a python type like function, shows the type similar how python does

 cus_type(4)